Welcome to NASA Earth Observations (NEO)

 NEO and “data”

 NEO provides the ability for users to download CSV (comma separated values) and floating point GEOTiff files for datasets.
-The data values included in these files, and additionally used in the data analysis component, are only approximations based upon the scaled range of the original source data.
+The data values included in these files are only approximations based upon the scaled range of the original source data.
 As such, these values are a few generations removed from the original data and while they may be useful for basic analysis and trend determination, they should not be treated as scientific absolutes.
 For more scientifically rigorous data, please see either the "download data" or data provider links on the respective dataset page.

 Credits and Acknowledgments

 Special thanks and acknowledgments go to David Herring, Jesse Allen, Eva Borbas, Jacques Descloitres, Gene Feldman, Chelle Gentemann, Mark Gray, Goran Halusa, Jackie Kendall, Norman Kuring, Rebecca Lindsey, Chris Lynnes, Alex McClung, Vipool Rathod, Bill Ridgway, Holli Riebeek, Jeff Schmaltz, Michon Scott, Rob Simmon, Allan Smith, Reto Stockli, Ross Swick, Stephanie Schollaert Uz, Tom Whittaker and Wenli Yang for generously sharing their time, expertise, imagery, and data.
 Very special appreciation goes to Vince Salomonson and Michael King for their initial support and encouragement and Steve Platnick, EOS Project Scientist, for his continuing support.